danielcbit/apcctrl/doc/manual/manual.rst

 length (in network byte order) followed by that many bytes of data.
 Both the client->server and server->client messages follow this format.

-apcupsd supports two commands, sent as the body of a message:
+apcctrl supports two commands, sent as the body of a message:

 #. "status" - The status command requests that the server send a copy of all
    status values, in the form displayed by apcaccess.
 After the client sends the